 Nearly all of them.

-Renovations and technology need be thought of together because technology changes far more quickly than the choice of fabric for the lobby chairs.
+Renovations and technology need to be thought of together because technology changes far more quickly than the choice of fabric for the lobby chairs.

-To make long story short – most of the hotel premises will require access to wired and/or wireless Internet and speed is a very important factor.
+To make a long story short – most of the hotel premises will require access to wired and/or wireless Internet and speed is a very important factor.
 A single T1 line, or a single DSL line, which worked fine just a year or two ago, is not enough anymore.
-Even relatively small hotels (80-120 guestrooms) today are choosing to order 5, 7, 10 and more Megabit/second download bandwidth from the Internet Service Providers.
-And although the cost to an operator may be as high as $12 per room/per month, this cost is likely to bring a higher degree of customer satisfaction and may improve bottom line.
+Even relatively small hotels (80-120 guestrooms) today are choosing to order 5, 7, 10, and more Megabit/second download bandwidth from the Internet Service Providers.
+And although the cost to an operator may be as high as $12 per room/per month, this cost is likely to bring a higher degree of customer satisfaction and may improve the bottom line.

 Cell Phone Coverage

 Even if a hospitality facility is located in the heart of the large metropolitan area and enjoys good native coverage outside of the building, that is not a guarantee the in-building cell reception shall be good.
 Renovations and technology must be considered together to account for changes since the technology was last considered and designed.
 And the use of cell phones and the required bandwidth demand to accommodate the growth in usage requires that the technology be evaluated with every renovation.
 For example, using low e-glass technology severely diminishes signal strength inside the building.
-When that is a case, a Distributed Antenna System (DAS) may need to be employed.
+When that is the case, a Distributed Antenna System (DAS) may need to be employed.

-DAS systems typically consist of a donor antenna located outside of the building, a set of amplifiers and other head-end equipment and send/receive antennae located throughout the property.
-While the capital expense of such system may be as much as $0.80 to $1.80 per square foot for the covered area, return on investment may very well be high due to the higher demand for the guestrooms and conference areas.
+DAS systems typically consist of a donor antenna located outside of the building, a set of amplifiers and other head-end equipment, and send/receive antennae located throughout the property.
+While the capital expense of such a system may be as much as $0.80 to $1.80 per square foot for the covered area, return on investment may very well be high due to the higher demand for the guestrooms and conference areas.
 Some event organizers would only consider the premises for their event if DAS is employed as a way to verify cell phone reception for the event’s attendees.